The Complete Guide to Warehouse Management Systems

 Veeqo’s digital picking process allows the ability to override automation when it suits you, such as prioritizing certain orders.

 To take advantage of digital picking in Veeqo you can either use the Veeqo App or the Veeqo Scanner.

 The advantages of automation

 As we’ve said above, automation is key to successful warehouse management.
-With Veeqo, the key benefits of automations are:
+With Veeqo, the key benefits of automation are:

 With Veeqo, you can create workflows to automate mundane tasks using custom triggers or conditions.